research-camp/hacking-computer-memory/README.md

 Access to other parts of memory with C programming language.
 How does C programming language allows us to access every part of memory.
 How we can secure our system againts this problem?

+## Ideas
+- Create sample program
+- Explain what is happening
+- Show the problems
+- Give suggestions to fix or prevent the problem
+- Tex file of research